 Can I Take Beer Brewing Classes From Home?

 You can absolutely learn the art and science of beer brewing from home, as long as you’ve got a computer and a good internet connection.
 Many courses, like the WBA Concise Course in Brewing Technology at Siebel Institute of Technology in Chicago, offer online education options, sometimes in tandem with in-person classroom learning.
 Most online beer brewing courses are either pre-recorded or are offered in real time through Zoom, which is another factor to consider.

 How Much Do Beer Brewing Classes Cost?

 Brewing courses can cost as little as, well, nothing, thanks to the occasional free webinar and sample lesson.
-Beyond that, you can expect to pay $20 for a fully online, self-guided brewing course, which is ideal for beginners looking to pick up a new hobby and further their beer knowledge in the process.
+Beyond that, you can expect to pay $20 and up for a fully online, self-guided brewing course, which is ideal for beginners looking to pick up a new hobby and further their beer knowledge in the process.
 If you choose to go the college degree route, you’ll of course be looking at a larger investment, with tuition rates as high as $16,000 at UC Davis or $18,000 at Chicago's Siebel Institute of Technology.